iterative/dvc.org/content/docs/api-reference/dvcfilesystem.md

 ]
 ```

-This is similar to `dvc ls --recursive --dvc-only` CLI command.
+This is similar to `dvc list --recursive --dvc-only` CLI command.
 Note that the
 `"/"` is considered as the root of the Git repo.
 You can specify sub-paths to
 only return entries in that directory.
 Similarly, there is `fs.ls()` that is
 non-recursive.